-We are required to offer, at minimum, a Structured English Immersion (SEI) program option (EC Section 305[a][2]).
-The following language acquisition programs are offered.
+Madera Unified is required to offer, at minimum, a Structured English Immersion (SEI) program option.
+The following language acquisition programs are offered:

-1. Structured English Immersion (SEI)
+Structured English Immersion (SEI)

-Structured English Immersion Students who score at less than reasonable fluency are placed in an SEI program and are taught overwhelmingly in English.
+Students who score at less than reasonable fluency are placed in an SEI program and are taught overwhelmingly in English.
 Some assistance may be provided in the primary language.
-Students are taught English Language Development (ELD) and other core subjects by authorized teachers using district-adopted textbooks and supplementary materials.
+Students are taught ELD and other core subjects by authorized teachers using district-adopted textbooks and supplementary materials.
 Instruction is based on ELD and grade-level content standards.

-2. Dual Language Immersion Program (DLI)
+Dual Language Immersion Program (DLI)

-Two-Way Dual Language Immersion Program is for native speakers of English and native speakers of another language that provides instruction to pupils utilizing English and a pupil's native language for literacy and academic instruction, enabling non-English speakers or students who have weak literacy skills in the other language to achieve language proficiency and meet academic achievement goals.
+Two-Way Dual Language Immersion Program is for native speakers of English and native speakers of another language that provides instruction to students utilizing English and a student's native language for literacy and academic instruction, enabling non-English speakers or students who have weak literacy skills in the other language to achieve language proficiency and meet academic achievement goals.
 The target language for the DLI program is Spanish.
-The goal is for student to become biliterate and bilingual.
-This program begins in Transitional Kindergarten/Kindergarten (TK/K) and continues to twelfth grade.
+The goal is for students to become biliterate and bilingual.
+This program begins in Transitional Kindergarten/Kindergarten (TK/K) and continues through 12th grade.

-3. Heritage Language Program
+Heritage Language Program

-Heritage or Indigenous Language Program for English learners that provides instruction to pupils utilizing English and a pupil's native language for literacy and academic instruction, enabling non-English speakers or students who have weak literacy skills in the native language to achieve language proficiency and meet academic achievement goals.
+Heritage or Indigenous Language Program for English learners provides instruction to students utilizing English and a student's native language for literacy and academic instruction, enabling non-English speakers or students who have weak literacy skills in the native language to achieve language proficiency and meet academic achievement goals.
 The target language for the Heritage Language Program is Spanish.
-The goal is for student to become biliterate and bilingual.
-This program begins in Transitional Kindergarten/Kindergarten (TK/K) and continues to twelfth grade.
+The goal is for students to become biliterate and bilingual.
+This program begins in

+Transitional Kindergarten/Kindergarten (TK/K) and continues through 12th grade.

-4. Newcomer Program
+Newcomer Program

 A short-term program that teaches English and acculturation to U.S. schools, as well as academic subjects.
 The Newcomer Program is for students who are recent immigrants to the United States, with limited English proficiency and/or limited education in their native countries.
 Students attend special classes separate from native English-speaking students for a limited period of time.
-This Newcomer Program is offered in Middle School and High School.
+This Newcomer Program is offered in middle school and high school.